DaleMargel/SParser/Readme.md

 ## Syntax
 The rule syntax is a modified BNF that has been tweaked to make it easier to use.
 Generally speaking:

+NOTE: the '|' symbol confuses the GitHub markdown parser inside of a table, even when it is properly escaped.
+For now the '|' symbol will be replaced with a capital 'I', which looks the same in a sans-serif font.
+A '*' is added to remind the reader of this fact.

 | Construct | Meaning |
 | --------- | ------- |
 | <> | Character set |